knutdrescher/BiofilmQ/README.md

-# BiofilmQ: a software tool for quantitative image analysis of microbial biofilm communities
+# BiofilmQ: software tool for image analysis of microbial biofilm communities

 On this GitHub page you can download the BiofilmQ software.